List of Alberta provincial highways: 1–216 series

 Alberta's 1 to 216 series of provincial highways are Alberta's main highways.
 They are numbered from 1 to 100, with the exception of the ring roads around Calgary and Edmonton, which are numbered 201 and 216 respectively.
 The numbers applied to these highways are derived from compounding the assigned numbers of the core north–south and east–west highways that intersect with the rings roads.
 In Calgary, Highway 201 is derived from the north-south Highway 2 and the east-west Highway 1.
 In Edmonton, Highway 216 is derived from the same north-south Highway 2 and the east-west Highway 16.

 Within this series, all or portions of Highways 1, 2, 3, 4, 9, 15, 16, 28, 28A, 35, 43, 49, 63, 201 and 216 are designated core routes of Canada's National Highway System (NHS).
 Highway 28 from Highway 63 to Cold Lake is designated a NHS feeder route and Highway 58 between Rainbow Lake and Highway 88 is designated a NHS northern/remote route.

 Highways 1, 2, 3, 4, 16, and 43 are considered Alberta's most important interprovincial and international highways and are divided highways for much or all of their length.
-Speed limits are generally 110 km/h divided highways/freeways and 100 km/h on others.
-Segments of Highway 1 and Highway 16 through the national parks within Alberta's Rockies that can be 90 km/h or 70 km/h.
+Speed limits are generally 110 km/h divided highways/freeways and 100 km/h on others, while segments of Highway 1 and Highway 16 through the national parks within Alberta's Rockies have speed limits varying between 70 and 90 km/h.

 The Highway 15/28A/28/63 corridor between Edmonton and Fort McMurray is considered one of Alberta's most important intraprovincial highways.
 It is vital to the oilsands operation.

-Although only Highways 1, 2, 3, 4, 11, 15, 16, 43, 60, 63, 100, 201, and 216 are twinned (expressways) for most of their length, the vast majority of Alberta's 1 to 216 series of highways are two-laned and paved.
+The vast majority of the highways within the 1 to 216 series of highways are two-laned and paved, while Highways 1, 2, 3, 4, 11, 15, 16, 43, 60, 63, 100, 201, and 216 are twinned (expressways) for most of their length.
 Only four highways within the series have segments that remained gravelled.
 These include segments of Highways 40, 58, and 68 and a short segment near the northern terminus of Highway 63.

 Highways 1 and 16 are Trans-Canada Highway routes and are signed with TCH shields, not standard provincial shields.